HI Content of Group Galaxies from the FAST All Sky HI Survey: Introduction

 \section{Introduction}

 Galaxy groups and clusters serve as key laboratories for studying how environmental conditions shape galaxy evolution.
-Mechanisms such as ram pressure stripping, tidal interactions, and strangulation can suppress star formation and deplete the cold gas reservoirs of galaxies in groups \citep{Gunn72,Cayatte90,Vollmer01,Chung09,Cortese21,Moretti23,Luber25}.
-Atomic hydrogen (H\,{\sc i}), a major component of the interstellar medium, often extends well beyond the stellar disk, making it a sensitive tracer of environmental processes and the neutral gas content in galaxies \citep{Cayatte94,Hibbard96,Serra12}.
-Previous studies have reported significant H\,{\sc i} deficiencies in galaxy groups and clusters \citep{Huchtmeier97,Verdes01,Williams02,Cortese11,For21}.
-Among the various mechanisms, ram pressure stripping is frequently invoked to explain both the rapid removal of gas and the pronounced H\,{\sc i} deficiencies observed in dense environments \citep{Boselli06,Chung09,Jaffe15,Stark16,Ai18,Brown23}. \\
+The ram pressure stripping can efficiently remove gas from galaxy outskirts, particularly for infalling galaxies or those interacting with the cosmic web \citep{Boselli06,Chung09,Jaffe15,Stark16}.
+Long timescale mechanisms like starvation or tidal interactions \citep[e.g.,][]{Larson80,Moore96} can also deplete the cold gas reservoirs of galaxies and suppress the star formation in groups and clusters \citep{Gunn72,Cayatte90,Vollmer01,Chung09,Odekon16,Ai18,Cortese21,Brown21,Loni21,Molnar22,Brown23,Moretti23,Serra23,Luber25,Sorgho25}.
+Atomic hydrogen (H\,{\sc i}), a major component of the interstellar medium, often extends well beyond the stellar disk, making it a sensitive tracer of environmental processes and the neutral gas content in galaxies \citep{Cayatte94,Hibbard96,Serra12,Romeo20}.
+Galaxies are usually considered H\,{\sc i} deficient when their H\,{\sc i} content is lower than expected for their size or stellar mass \citep{Jones23,Sorgho25}.
+Significant H\,{\sc i} deficiencies have been reported in galaxy groups and clusters \citep[e.g.,][]{Haynes84,Huchtmeier97,Verdes01,Williams02,Cortese11,Yoon17,For21,Deb23,Jones23}. \\